 If you’re staying at nearby Withernsea Sands Holiday Park, a visit to The Deep offers the perfect family day out with plenty of educational and entertaining experiences on offer.

 Nestled in the heart of the Cornish countryside, on the edge of Goss Moor National Nature Reserve, The Screech Owl Sanctuary provides a much needed refuge for injured and sick owls.
 Here, the work focuses on nursing poorly owls back to health before re-releasing them into the wild - or providing a permanent home for those unable to fend for themselves.
 As well as caring for owls, the sanctuary also partakes in breeding programmes in order to replenish the dwindling population of owls in the wild.

 Visitors to The Screech Owl Sanctuary can look forward to seeing a variety of owl species and, weather permitting, a spectacular flying display.
 If you’re lucky you might even be able to get up close and personal with some of the sanctuary's hand-tame owls, allowing you to learn more about these majestic birds and gain a better appreciation of the sanctuary’s mission.

 Screech Owl Sanctuary is within easy reach of a number of our holiday parks in Cornwall, so make sure you pay a visit and see these magnificent birds for yourself.

 Whether you’re exploring one of our holiday parks or out and about in the local area, you never know what you might spot!
-Keep your camera at the ready and share your best wildlife snaps with us on our Facebook page.
+Keep your camera at the ready and share your best wildlife snaps with us on our Facebook page or Instagram page.